cashubtc/awesome-cashu/README.md

 - [Nutshell configurer]( https://celadon-semolina-91d112.netlify.app/) is a tool to set up the .env file for nutshell mints

 ## Projects
+### Private LLM Purchase
+- [Cypherflow](https://github.com/cypherflow/cypherflow_ai) is an application that provides private AI conversations powered by Cashu payments.
+- [routstr](https://github.com/routstr) is a  marketplace to buy and sell LLM APIs using Cashu ecash tokens.

+### Messengers
+- [0xChat](https://github.com/0xchat-app) 0xchat is a secure chat app built on the Nostr protocol with payments support using Cashu
+- [KeyChat](https://github.com/keychat-io/keychat-app) Keychat is a chat app built on Cashu, Nostr and the Signal Protocol.

+### LN Address Support
+- [npubcash-server](https://github.com/cashubtc/npubcash-server) is a Lightning-Address provider for nostr pubkeys based on [Cashu-Address](https://github.com/lightning-digital-entertainment/cashu-address)
+- [SatsContact](https://github.com/massmux/SatsContact) is a Lightning address provider that automatically generates @sats.contact Lightning addresses and real-time converts received amounts in Cashu tokens sent to the Telegram Chat.

 ### P2PK Locked and Multi-Sig Tokens
 - [Cashu NutLock](https://www.nostrly.com/cashu-nutlock/) lets you lock a Cashu token to one or more public keys (Nostr NPUB or P2PK) for a set time.
 Supports complex multi-signature (multi-sig) tokens.
 [GitHub](https://github.com/robwoodgate/nostrly/blob/main/src/js/nostrly-cashu-lock.js).
 - [Cashu Witness](https://www.nostrly.com/cashu-witness/) lets you unlock locked Cashu tokens by signing them with your private key (Nostr NSEC or P2PK).
 Supports multi-sig, and will show you whose signature(s) are required to unlock.
 [GitHub](https://github.com/robwoodgate/nostrly/blob/main/src/js/nostrly-cashu-witness.js).

-### Messengers
-- [0xChat](https://github.com/0xchat-app) 0xchat is a secure chat app built on the Nostr protocol with payments support using Cashu
-- [KeyChat](https://github.com/keychat-io/keychat-app) Keychat is a chat app built on Cashu, Nostr and the Signal Protocol.

-### X-Cashu
-- [ChatNut](https://chatnut.sparkpay.pt/) is a privacy-preserving Chat application for large language models (LLMs) that users pay-per-request with an integrated Cashu wallet without having to create accounts.
-- [Proxnut](https://github.com/gandlafbtc/proxnut)  forwards requests only if they have a valid cashu token attached to the X-Cashu header.
-- [X-Cashu](https://github.com/callebtc/xcashu) is a work-in-progress project that aims to create a 402 Payment Required scheme to monetize REST API access by using ecash in HTTP headers.

-### LN Address Support
-- [npubcash-server](https://github.com/cashubtc/npubcash-server) is a Lightning-Address provider for nostr pubkeys based on [Cashu-Address](https://github.com/lightning-digital-entertainment/cashu-address)
-- [SatsContact](https://github.com/massmux/SatsContact) is a Lightning address provider that automatically generates @sats.contact Lightning addresses and real-time converts received amounts in Cashu tokens sent to the Telegram Chat.

 ### Redeem Tools
 - [Cashu-redeem](https://cashu-redeem.vercel.app/) webtool allows you to redeem any Cashu token directly onto your Lightning wallet without having to receive it in a Cashu wallet [GitHub](https://github.com/cashubtc/cashu-redeem).
 - [Cashu-redeem (newer)](https://redeem.cashu.me/) is a webtool that enables you to redeem Cashu v4 tokens and decode emojis to redeem Cashu tokens directly into your Lightning wallet.
 It has support for bitcoin connect (NWC) and also stores change in localstorage.
 - [Nostrly Cashu Redeem](https://www.nostrly.com/cashu-redeem/) is an updated version of [Redeem](https://redeem.cashu.me/) that uses latest [Cashu-TS](https://github.com/cashubtc/cashu-ts), reads v4 tokens, emojis, and gives 'change'.
 Read the code [here](https://github.com/robwoodgate/cashu-redeem).

+### X-Cashu
+- [ChatNut](https://chatnut.sparkpay.pt/) is a privacy-preserving Chat application for large language models (LLMs) that users pay-per-request with an integrated Cashu wallet without having to create accounts.
+- [Proxnut](https://github.com/gandlafbtc/proxnut)  forwards requests only if they have a valid cashu token attached to the X-Cashu header.
+- [X-Cashu](https://github.com/callebtc/xcashu) is a work-in-progress project that aims to create a 402 Payment Required scheme to monetize REST API access by using ecash in HTTP headers.

 ### Various nutcases
 - [Almandine](https://lab.oak-node.net/almandine) uses Athenut above, basic wrapper with a built-in CDK wallet